Polo-Marie/Election_Analysis/README.md

 In summary to the Election Audit that we have just performed, the python script provided can easily be modified for the individual who is not well versed with the python program itself in order to obtain the same results.

 On first glance such an idea might be intimidating, but with a bit of minor tweaking, the script can and will work for any election that comes about.
-To do this, two major items to ensure all things align is:
+To do this, two major items to ensure all things align are:

 1. Make sure that the .csv file containing each ballot is properly formatted.